ErikMcClure/sweetiebot/README.md

 * **modchannel** should be set to whatever channel the moderators would like to recieve notifications on, such as potential raids, spammers being silenced, etc.
 * **freechannels** should be set to a list of channel IDs that are excluded from rate limiting.
 If you have a #bot channel for spamming the bot, add it here.
 * **silentrole** should be set to a role with all permissions disabled.
 This is the role assigned to spammers, which allows the moderation team to review what happened and ban them if necessary.
-* **boredchannel** should either be set to the channel that sweetiebot will post bored messages on, or to **0**, which will disable the bored module.
+* **boredchannel** should either be set to the channel that sweetiebot will post bored messages on, or to `0`, which will disable the bored module.

 Once this has been done, all sensitive commands (such as setconfig) should be restricted to the appropriate moderator role.
-You can use sweetiebot's !quickconfig command to do all of this automatically and re-enable all modules.
+You can use sweetiebot's !quickconfig command to do all of this automatically and re-enable all modules. **You must PING the role or channel that you are adding to the bot!** If you have a moderator role called "Server Moderator", you would use `!setconfig AlertRole @Server Moderator`, so that the bot recieves the actual role ID.
+You can go to your discord server configuration to make a specific role mentionable.

 Additional configuration is optional, depending on what features of the bot are being used:

-* **spoilchannels** is a list of channels where spoilers are allowed.
-Only applicable to the Spoiler module.
+* **maxerror** is the cooldown time for sweetiebot to display an error message, intended to prevent the bot from spamming itself.
+Default: 4
+* **maxwit** is the cooldown time for the witty module.
+At least this many seconds must have passed before the bot will make another witty reply.
+* **maxbored** is the bored cooldown timer.
+This is the length of time a channel must be inactive for sweetiebot to post a bored message in it.
+* **disablebored** This can be used to disable bored categories.
+Setting it to 0 doesn't disable anything.
+1 disables the markov chain, 2 disables the markov chain and the quotes, and 3 disables the markov chain, quotes, and bucket throwing.
+* **maxPMlines** This is the maximum number of lines a response can be before sweetiebot automatically sends it as a PM to avoid cluttering the chat.
+Default: 5
+* **maxquotelines** Maximum number of lines the `!quote` command can be given.
+* **maxsearchresults** Maximum number of search results that can be requested
+* **defaultmarkovlines** Number of lines for the markov chain to spawn when not given a line count.
+* **commandperduration** Maximum number of commands that can be run within `commandmaxduration` seconds.
+Default: 3
+* **commandmaxduration** Default: 30.
+This means that by default, at most 3 commands can be run every 30 seconds.
+* **statusdelaytime** Number of seconds sweetiebot waits before changing her status to a string picked randomly from the `status` collection
+* **maxraidtime** specifies the time period sweetiebot should search for a potential raid
+* **raidsize** specifies how many people must have joined the server within the `maxraidtime` period to qualify as a raid.
+* **witty** stores the replies used by the Witty module and must be configured using `!addwit` or `!removewit`
-* **aliases** can be used to redirect commands, such as making !listgroup call the !listgroups command.
+* **aliases** can be used to redirect commands, such as making `!listgroup` call the `!listgroups` command.
 Useful for making shortcuts.
-* **witty** stores the replies used by the Witty module and must be configured using !addwit or !removewit
-* **maxbored** specifies the duration of inactivity that will trigger Sweetiebot's bored module.
-* **maxraidtime** specifies the time period sweetiebot should search for a potential raid
-* **raidsize** specifies how many people must have joined the server within the **maxraidtime** period to qualify as a raid.
 * **maxbucket** determines the maximum number of items sweetiebot can carry in her bucket.
+If set to 0, her bucket is disabled.
 * **maxbucketlength** determines the maximum length of a string that can be added to her bucket.
+* **maxfightHP** Maximum HP of the randomly generated enemy for the `!fight` command.
+* **maxfightdamage** Maximum amount of damage a randomly generated weapon can deal for the `!fight` command.

 ### Using !setconfig
 Basic configuration parameters can be set with `!setconfig <parameter name> <value>`.
 To get a list of configuration parameters, use `!getconfig`.
 To output the current value of a paramter, use `!getconfig <paramater name>`.